 Running clubs are a great way to help improve your running and keep you motivated.
 Don’t worry, not everyone that goes to a running club is the next Mo Farah.
 Lots of people start out as complete beginners at these clubs and improve over time with the support of like-minded people.

-So there we have it, if you want to get out there and start pounding the pavement (or, if the weather’s really terrible, get on the treadmill in an Everyone Active gym) just follow these simple steps and you’re sure to make plenty of progress towards your goals.
+So there we have it, if you want to get out there and start pounding the pavement just follow these simple steps and you’re sure to make plenty of progress towards your goals.
 Running is one of the best elements you can add to your home workout regime.
 It will help you feel fitter, healthier – in both body and mind – as well as help you sleep better too.
 So why not give it a try?